a2edap/WE-Validate/README.md

 ## Contributors

 The [original version](https://github.com/somerandomsequence/nwtc-ivalidate) of the code was first developed by Caleb Phillips in 2016.
-Joseph Lee has been building onto Phillips's code and [implemented further development](https://github.com/joejoeyjoseph/nwtc-ivalidate) since 2020.
-For questions and comments regarding the current version of the code, please contact Joseph Lee at <joseph.lee at pnnl.gov>.
+Joseph Lee built onto Phillips's code and [implemented further development](https://github.com/joejoeyjoseph/nwtc-ivalidate) until 2022.
+Malcolm Moncheur and Heng Wang built onto Lee's code and developed the GUI.

-Our contributors in alphabetical order:
-Larry Berg, Caroline Draxl, Joseph Lee, and Will Shaw.

 # WE-Validate GUI